openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/emc-unity-driver.rst

 - EMC Unity does not support the same IP in different VLANs.

-- Only IP access type is supported for NFS.

-- Only user access type is supported for CIFS.

 - Only Active Directory security service is supported and it is required to create CIFS shares.

-- Only one security service can be configured for each share network.

 Driver options